14 Afterward Jesus found him in the temple, and said to him, “See, you have been made well. Sin no more, lest a worse thing come upon you.”

 The issue of heaven and hell is a sobering thought.

 It is important that we give a sober warning to those who are heading to a Christless eternity.
-There is no comparison between suffering in time to that of suffering in eternity.
+There is no comparison between suffering in time to suffering in eternity.